sejalsahu01/Real-Time-Object-Detection-Using-Pretrained-YOLO/README.md

 # Real-Time-Object-Detection-Using-Pretrained-YOLO
 Object detection using YOLO object detector

-### Detect objects in both images and video streams using Deep Learning, OpenCV, and Python.
+### Detect objects in real time using Deep Learning, OpenCV, and Python.

 Using YOLOv3 in this project, in particular, YOLO trained on the COCO dataset.